Contents

 Whomping Willow

-The Whomping Willow's epic fight with Mr. Weasley’s car in Harry Potter and The Chamber of Secrets was quite the spectacle!
+The Whomping Willow's fight with Mr. Weasley’s car in The Chamber of Secrets was quite the spectacle!
 Creating those wild, thrashing branches was a major task for the special effects team led by John Richardson.
-They built mechanical branches to give the tree its famous ‘whomp.’
-You can still see a full-sized trunk at the Harry Potter™ Studio London, even if the original tree is missing!
+They built mechanical branches to give the tree its ‘whomp.’
+You can still see a full-sized trunk at the Studio, even if the original tree is missing!

 Harry Potter Special effects - Chamber of Secrets Door